Television in Quebec: The industry

 There are two primary television seasons of approximately 13 weeks each with the first being a fall season running from the beginning of September to December and, then, a winter season running from January to April.
 It is during these two periods that the majority of new domestic series air.

 Nearly all Quebecois television outlets are owned by six companies: the federally owned Société Radio-Canada, the provincially owned Société de télédiffusion du Québec, and private companies Groupe TVA, Corus Entertainment, Rogers Sports & Media, and Bell Media.
 These companies produce programming themselves or, more commonly, by independent producers.
 Tax breaks provided to independent producers have increased their workload, although the two largest networks produce a large amount of programming themselves.

 Television production is centred in Montreal, where Radio-Canada and TVA have their large studio complexes and where most other independent studio facilities exist.
 A small amount of national programming is produced in Quebec City, in accordance with the licenses of the broadcast networks.

 The French-language television industry in Canada uses much more original, domestic productions than English-language outlets.
-As the French-language stations did not compete with U.S. stations, and viewers were relatively uninterested in dubs of U.S. imports, there was a larger incentive to invest in original dramas and entertainment programming catered towards the captive Quebecois audience.
+It also cooperates with European French-language television networks.
+As French-language stations do not compete with U.S. stations, and viewers are relatively uninterested in dubs of U.S. imports, there is a larger incentive to invest in original dramas and entertainment programming catered towards the captive Quebecois audience.
+In 1970 only two of the 15 most popular programs on Quebec television were not made in Canada.
+Unlike English-language channels, the most popular programs were s.
 As of 2003 the top ten shows were written and created by Quebecers.
 The Quebec television industry produced two and one half times more TV series per capita than American networks, and domestic dramas were four times as profitable as American imports.

 Because of the large domestic industry, Quebecois television has been described as having an insular "star system" that favours local talent.
 Personalities may frequently appear across different programs, and an extensive network of local celebrity news outlets cover them.
 Montreal Gazette media writer Steve Faguy found that there were at least 40 different Quebecois programs with formats dependent on celebrity guests (either as a participant or interview subject).
 In April 2016, during an interview on Radio-Canada's Tout le monde en parle, Quebecois musician Pierre Lapointe criticized the lack of diversity in the personalities seen on Quebecois television, which he described as a "culture of emptiness".
 Lapointe explained that "I'm sick of always seeing the same faces, and I'm one of those faces."
 The episode aired against the 2016 Artis Awards on TVA, which featured many of the same nominees and winners as the previous year's edition.